 Party in Cardiff and reunion in Ogmore by Sea

-We drove from Cornwall to Wales' capital Cardiff and arrived on a Saturday while crowds of joyful people filled the streets and pubs.
+We drove from Cornwall to Cardiff, the capital of Wales. arriving there on a Saturday while crowds of joyful people filled the streets and pubs.
 When we asked locals about the cause, they said, "There is always a party here at weekends."

 Welsh devolution was implemented in 1999 following a referendum a few years earlier.
 The National Assembly is a floating, eco-friendly building in Cardiff Bay.
 The nearby Millennium Centre seems more earthbound.
 On a guided tour, we learnt how its materials and style reflect Welsh nature and culture.
 Local poet Gwyneth Lewis' Welsh and English words over the entrance frame the purpose of the house, “In these stones horizons sing.”